jeguzzi/robomaster_sim/README.md

 ### Vision

 The [real RoboMaster can detect objects](https://robomaster-dev.readthedocs.io/en/latest/python_sdk/robomaster.html#module-robomaster.vision) in the camera stream.
-This simulation is it limited to detecting *people* and *robots* and works as the following:
+In this simulation, it is limited to detecting *people* and *robots* and works as the following:
-1. it renders objects using their CoppeliaSim handle as color (see [OpenGL, color coded handles](https://www.coppeliarobotics.com/helpFiles/en/visionSensorPropertiesDialog.htm))
+1. it renders objects using their CoppeliaSim handle as color (see [OpenGL, color coded handles](https://www.coppeliarobotics.com/helpFiles/en/visionSensorPropertiesDialog.htm));
-2. it computes the bounding boxes associated to a given object tree
+2. it computes the bounding boxes associated to a given object tree;
 3. if the bounding box is large enough with respect to the ideal (unobstructed) object size, it is detected.

 By default, every "Bill" model is detected as a person and every "RoboMaster" model as a robot.